microsoft/MCW-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

 Duration: 75 minutes

-Tailspin Toys needs to migrate their on-premises SQL Server database to Azure SQL Managed Instance.
+Tailspin Toys need to migrate their on-premises SQL Server database to Azure SQL Managed Instance.
 This is part of the migration strategy defined to migrate Tailspin Toys workloads to Azure.

 In this exercise, you will go through the steps necessary to migrate Tailspin Toys' on-premises SQL Server database to Azure SQL Managed Instance.